 Mom's Recipe Scrapbooks (c.
 1920s)

 This candy must be poured quickly, or granules will form.
-Colouring may be added before pouring to give a festive appearance.
+Coloring may be added before pouring to give your drops a festive appearance.

 The White House Cook Book (1913)